gruntwork-io/terragrunt/docs/_docs/01_getting-started/overview.md

 This is a very useful mechanism, as it keeps each unit isolated, while allowing for message passing between units when they need to interact.

+### The Directed Acyclic Graph (DAG)

 Dependencies also give Terragrunt a way to reason about the order in which units of infrastructure should be run.
-It uses what's called a Directed Acyclic Graph (DAG) to determine the order in which units should be run, and then runs them in that order.
+It uses what's called a [Directed Acyclic Graph (DAG)](/docs/getting-started/terminology/#directed-acyclic-graph-dag) to determine the order in which units should be run, and then runs them in that order.

 For example, let's go ahead and destroy all the infrastructure that we've created so far: